I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfmemory-getsize.md

 <b>GetSize</b> returns the size, in bytes, of the data buffer for the memory object.

-<b>GetSize</b> returns the size, in bytes, of the data buffer for the memory object.

-<b>GetSize</b> returns the size, in bytes, of the data buffer for the memory object.

 ## Requirements
 | &nbsp; | &nbsp; |